hins95/prj_news_hub_v4/README.md

 ## Requirement Checklist

+0. Assets such as application icons and colour reference can be found in zip file.

+    - For Colors, most are material ui colors. header colors are defined in styled component in `./layouts/Header/index.jsx`

+    - app icons has been included in head metas (`./.umirc.js`), and `./manifest.json`

 1. Display 100 news articles from Washington Post and New York Times.
     a.
 Use card component to display each news article.